ufs-community/ufs-srweather-app/docs/UsersGuide/source/Introduction.rst

 The Unified Forecast System (:term:`UFS`) is a community-based, coupled, comprehensive Earth modeling system.
 NOAA's operational model suite for numerical weather prediction (:term:`NWP`) is quickly transitioning to the UFS from a number of different modeling systems.
 The UFS enables research, development, and contribution opportunities within the broader :term:`Weather Enterprise` (including government, industry, and academia).
 For more information about the UFS, visit the `UFS Portal <https://ufscommunity.org/>`__.

 The UFS includes `multiple applications <https://ufscommunity.org/science/aboutapps/>`__ that support different forecast durations and spatial domains.
 This documentation describes the UFS Short-Range Weather (SRW) Application, which targets predictions of atmospheric behavior on a limited spatial domain and on time scales from minutes to several days.
-The SRW Application v2.0.0 release includes a prognostic atmospheric model, pre- and post-processing, and a community workflow for running the system end-to-end.
-These components are documented within this User's Guide and supported through a `community forum <https://forums.ufscommunity.org/>`__.
-New and improved capabilities for this release include the addition of a verification package (METplus) for both deterministic and ensemble simulations and support for four stochastically perturbed physics schemes.
+The SRW Application v2.1.0 release includes a prognostic atmospheric model, pre- and post-processing, and a community workflow for running the system end-to-end.
+These components are documented within this User's Guide and supported through the `GitHub Discussions <https://github.com/ufs-community/ufs-srweather-app/discussions>`__ forum.
+New and improved capabilities for the v2.0.0 release included the addition of a verification package (METplus) for both deterministic and ensemble simulations and support for four stochastically perturbed physics schemes.
+This v2.1.0 release includes:

+   * Bug fixes since the v2.0.0 release
+   * Conversion to a Python workflow (from the former shell workflow)
+   * Improved container support, including the option to run across compute nodes using Rocoto
+   * Updates to :term:`CCPP` that target the top of ``develop`` (which is ahead of CCPP v6.0.0)
+   * Support for the :term:`UPP` inline post option
+   * Addition of a code clean-up script (``devclean.sh``)
+   * Documentation updates to reflect the changes above

+..
+COMMENT: Link to details (e.g., for devclean script) and/or add details (e.g., about METplus bugs) in appropriate sections.

+..
+COMMENT: What do I say about HPC-Stack/spack-stack option for users?
+   * Rebuild/update HPC-Stack (and/or spack-stack) modules using recent compilers on the NOAA HPC systems and cloud platforms.
+   * Spack-stack option for users (not to replace HPC-Stack)

 Future work will expand the capabilities of the application to include data assimilation (DA) and a forecast restart/cycling capability.

 This documentation provides a :ref:`Quick Start Guide <NCQuickstart>` designed for use on `Level 1 systems <https://github.com/ufs-community/ufs-srweather-app/wiki/Supported-Platforms-and-Compilers>`__ or as an overview of the workflow.
 It also provides a :ref:`Container-Based Quick Start Guide <QuickstartC>` for running the SRW Application in a container and detailed chapters on :ref:`building <BuildSRW>` and :ref:`running <RunSRW>` the SRW App on any supported platform.
 Additionally, this User's Guide provides an overview of the :ref:`release components <Components>` and details on how to customize or modify different portions of the workflow.